 Continental Theological Seminary needed a website that visitors from all over the world could access and understand.
 Working with CTS required us to think globally.

 We built a full English and French version of the website.
 Site visitors can view media or listen to presentations from the campus.
-There is also a donate feature and other billing, fees, and currencies that were a bit more challenging than for a U.S.-based organization.
-Since we have clients from around the world, we are proficient at creating country-specific solutions.
+There is also a donate feature and other billing, fees, and currencies that we had to consider while planning out the site.

 Increasingly, we live in an international marketplace.
 Continental Theological Seminary’s online presence needed to accommodate visitors, applicants, and donors from various countries.
 Their international approach was a good fit for the Bloqs team.
 It’s a big world, but every company or brand wants to express itself in a unique way.